Atska/firegram/README.md

 ---
 ## About

 This project is a fullstack application with a backend written with Node.js + Express.js.
-Firebase, Google´s backend-as-a-service (BaaS) platform for mobile and web apps, was used to implement the authentication and Cloud Firestore serves as the No-SQL databank.
+Firebase, Google´s backend-as-a-service (BaaS) platform for mobile and web apps, was used to implement the authentication and Cloud Firestore serves as the No-SQL database.
 The frontend technologies include ReactJS and the design system Material UI.

 #### What I learned
-- Writing RESTful Web services and working with the standard HTTP Methods
+- Writing RESTful Web services and working with the standard HTTP Methods.
-- Working with JSON data format
+- Working with JSON data format.
+- Designing a database system and working with a nosql-database.
+- Building an authentication system with JSON Web Tokens.
+- Creating a frontend app which communicates with the backend, private routing and basic crud functionality

 [Back To The Top](#firegram)